Understanding Clinical Trials

 your path to better health

-The path of scientific progress and medical breakthroughs is charted by participants like you!
+The path of scientific progress and medical breakthroughs is shaped by participants like you.

 What you need to know